Annotated USD Producer Price Index MoM (PPI) chart showing the latest reading, previous reading, and release context.

 Last Reading

-As global markets pivot towards the highly anticipated release of the United States' Producer Price Index (PPI) Month-over-Month (MoM) for June 2026, scheduled for June 11, 2026, at 08:30 ET, FX traders, macro analysts, and portfolio managers are preparing for potential volatility.
-This key inflation gauge offers a crucial look into the pricing pressures faced by domestic producers, acting as a leading indicator for consumer inflation and providing significant clues about the Federal Reserve's future monetary policy path.
+Currency markets are bracing for the upcoming United States Producer Price Index MoM (PPI) release for June 2026, scheduled for Thursday, June 11, 2026, at 08:30 ET.
+This critical inflation gauge provides an early look into price pressures faced by domestic producers, offering vital clues about the trajectory of consumer prices and, by extension, the Federal Reserve's monetary policy path.

 Recent Readings